ES

 We built CafeSnap because manual booking does not work for travellers on a fixed trip date.
 Our bot competes in the 6pm JST wave on your behalf, runs the eight-step form sub-second, and books the first available seat that matches the dates and times you selected.

-We charge a flat fee of GBP 8 per booking, regardless of party size up to 6 guests.
+We charge a flat fee equivalent to GBP 8 per booking, regardless of party size up to 6 guests.
+The price is shown and charged in your own local currency before you pay, so there is no surprise bank conversion.
 If we cannot secure a seat by the day after your last preferred date passes, you get a full automatic refund.
 Most of our customers find out their booking is confirmed within seconds of the 6pm release.

 See the is-CafeSnap-legit explainer for how we handle payments, refunds, and the honest risk factors.